dimitre/ofxMicroUI/readme.md

 # MICROUI

-Proof of concept UI for OpenFrameworks.
+UI for OpenFrameworks.
-Based on ofxDmtrUI3 but rewritten from scratch
+Based on previous interface projects ofxDmtrUI and ofxDmtrUI3.
-Made to be a compact user interface for quick testing.
+Made to be a compact user interface for software.

 ![IMAGE ALT TEXT HERE](microui.png)